 Since 1994-95, Opera Volunteers International has honored over 100 individuals and support groups who have made outstanding contributions to their opera companies and to their communities.
 Partners in Excellence recognition also may be extended to support groups to recognize an important milestone or achievement.
 Recipients of a Partners in Excellence Award are recognized for their achievements at a meeting of the membership at an OVI Conference, and in OVI’s various publications.

-Each Partner in Excellence has been recommended, in writing, by the president of an OVI Support Group member; two additional letters of recommendation are required from senior, appropriate, involved persons who are familiar with the person or organization being nominated (eg, opera company general director or board president, music school department head, school district superintendent.)
+Each Partner in Excellence has been recommended, in writing, by the president of an OVI member Support Group; two additional letters of recommendation are required from senior, appropriate, involved persons who are familiar with the person or organization being nominated (eg, opera company general director or board president, music school department head, school district superintendent.)
+Nomination forms follow the listing of this year’s award recipients.

 The deadline for application is February 1.
 Click here for the Partners in Excellence Nomination Form for 2019.